t0gun/blog/content/posts/testing-real-world-go-code-subtests-table-driven-tests-tobiloba-ogundiyan-aramide.md

 }
 ```

-dont forget to import the necessary packages needed before running the code.
+Remember to import the necessary packages needed before running the code.
 Run with the `-cover` flag.
 You should now see full coverage.
-Add more cases if needed.The current test works, but it’s not DRY.
+Add more cases if needed.
+The current test works, but it’s not DRY.
 Adding more edge cases like this gets repetitive.
 Let’s fix that next.

 ## Table Driven Test
 Table-driven tests make tests concise, scalable, and easy to extend.
 Instead of writing a subtest for each case, we define a slice or map of test cases and loop through them.

-lets refactor our code using a table driven style. first, we refactor our test variables into a single var block outside the test function:
+let's refactor our code using a table-driven style. first, we refactor our test variables into a single var block outside the test function:
 ```go
 var (
     validConfig = ``  // populate values for all from previous code